cronkitedata/cronkite-docs/docs/special/regex-beginning.md

       \s   = "Any whitespace (tab, space, etc.)"
       \b   = "Any word boundary" (period, comma, space, etc.)

+When you upper-case them, it's the opposite:

+      \D = "Anything but a digit"

 #### Character classes

 Sometimes you want to tell the regex what characters it is allowed to accept.
 For example, say you don't know whether there is an alternative spelling for a name -- you can tell the regex to either ignore a character, or take one of several.